Business Licence to Occupy Fill out the template

 The licensor can also be a corporate entity (such as a company or a LLP).

-The lincensee must be a business – whether a sole trader or a corporate entity.
+The licensee must be a business – whether a sole trader or a corporate entity.

 A residential tenant or residential lodger should not use this licence to occupy.

-What can be the duration of a licence to occupy?
+What can be the duration of the licence?

-What has to be done once the licence to occupy is ready?
+What has to be done once the licence is ready?

-Each party should retain a copy containing the signature of each party.
+Each party should retain a signed copy of the licence.
 There is no requirement for the agreement to be witnessed or notarised.
 It is also not necessary to register the document once it has been signed.

 The agreement is not reviewed by a lawyer to ensure that the legal content applies to the personal situation of the parties.
 In order to review the particulars of the agreement, it will be necessary to instruct a lawyer.
 For this type of agreement, it will be necessary to consult with a lawyer who is regulated by an approved regulator in the legal services sector.
 It is possible to search for a lawyer using the Law Society find a solicitor page in England and Wales.

-Which documents should be attached to the licence to occupy?
+Which documents should be attached to the licence?

 The following documents may be attached to a licence to occupy:

-• a plan of the licensor's property/land - this should be attached to the licence to occupy at Schedule 1.
+• a plan of the licensor's property/land - this may be provided to the licensee with the licence.
 The licensor may already have a plan available.
-Alternatively, if the licensor needs to obtain a plan, HM Land Registry office provides general information about the features which may be included in property plans.
+Alternatively, if the licensor needs to obtain a plan, the HM Land Registry office provides general information about the features which may be included in property plans.
 Many local government websites also provide general information about property plans.

-• a schedule of condition - this is used to record the condition of a property at a particular date.
+• a schedule of condition - this must be attached and is used to record the condition of a property at a particular date*.
 It will show the agreement that the parties have reached about the state and condition of the property at the time of entering into an agreement.
 It usually will include a description of any defects and may also include photographs.

 It is possible to read more about what a schedule of condition involves on the government website.

-What happens if the licence agreement is not adhered to?
+What happens if the licence is not adhered to?

 If one party breaches the terms of an agreement the other party may wish to: